apollographql/apollo-client/docs/source/migrating/apollo-client-3-migration.md

 - `@apollo/react-ssr`
 - `@apollo/react-testing`

-Since `@apollo/react-common`, `@apollo/react-hooks` and `@apollo/react-testing` functionality is now included in `@apollo/client` directly, we've released a v4 version of `react-apollo` that includes:
+Because `@apollo/client` includes functionality from `@apollo/react-common`, `@apollo/react-hooks` and `@apollo/react-testing`, we've released a v4 version of `react-apollo` that includes only the following:

 - `@apollo/react-components`
 - `@apollo/react-hoc`
 - `@apollo/react-ssr`

-This version then also re-exports common, hooks and testing functionality from `@apollo/client`, so if you upgrade to `react-apollo` v4 you should still have access to everything you had in v3.
-That being said, we highly recommend moving away from the `react-apollo` umbrella package, and just importing the direct packages you want to use.
+This version re-exports the remainder of React functionality directly from `@apollo/client`, so if you upgrade to `react-apollo` v4 you should still have access to everything you had in v3.
+That being said, we recommend removing all `react-apollo` dependencies and directly installing whichever `@apollo/react-*` packages you need.

 ### apollo-boost